PhysikOnline/elearning_new_backend/README.md

 - MySQL Workbench
 - Postman

+# Packages we use

+- express-mysql-session
+- express-session
+- json2csv
+- multer
+- mysql
+- pdf-parse

 # Before you start

 Make shure, that you inserted your firstname in "database" under `./db/credentials.js`.
 So when you firstname is Albert, it should look like this: